aeteck/academic-kickstart/content/home/about.md

 # Biography

-An analytic thinker, conceptual technician, and graduate from the University of California, Berkeley in mechanical engineering, Adolfo has worked on numerous projects involving manufacturing, design, graphics, control systems, robotics, and dynamics.
-During his free time, he enjoy running, cycling, hiking, and reading.
+I am an analytic thinker and graduate from the University of California, Berkeley primarily interested in applying my theoretical and hands-on skills to the world of engineering.
+I have worked on numerous projects involving control systems, robotics, dynamics, manufacturing, and design.
+During my free time, I enjoy running, cycling, hiking, and reading.

-As a student, he took part in the [UC Berkeley Human Powered Vehicle Team](https://hpv.berkeley.edu) and the [Human-Assistive Robotic Technologies](https://hart.berkeley.edu) laboratory where he applied and enhanced skills and interests involving: CAD, machine design, manufacturing, control theory, and data analysis.
-Additionally, he has taken extensive coursework in the areas of dynamics and control to further his interest and curiosity in these topics.
+As a student, I took part in the [UC Berkeley Human Powered Vehicle Team](https://hpv.berkeley.edu) and the [Human-Assistive Robotic Technologies](http://hart.berkeley.edu) laboratory where I applied and enhanced skills and interests involving: CAD, machine design, manufacturing, control theory, and data analysis.
+Additionally, I have taken extensive coursework in the areas of dynamics and control to further my interest and curiosity in these topics.

-Currently, he is an [independent contractor](http://coded.academy/) where he teaches, mentors, and consults students in robotics, computer science, and information technology.
-Moreover, he is spearheading a rocketry program at the company for the [FAR-Mars Launch Contest](http://friendsofamateurrocketry.org/far-mars-launch-contest/).
+Currently, I [teach and mentor](http://coded.academy/) students in robotics, computer science, and information technology.
+Moreover, I am experimenting with and spearheading a rocketry program at the company for the [FAR-Mars Launch Contest](http://friendsofamateurrocketry.org/far-mars-launch-contest/).

-Overall, Adolfo is involved in the lifelong pursuit of knowledge.
-To his friends and colleagues, Adolfo is known to be an exceptionally driven and organized individual, who has the staying power to deliver on lengthy or complex tasks.
-This website is intended to elaborate on his skillset by offering an in-depth view of some projects he has worked on.
+Overall, I am involved in the lifelong pursuit of knowledge.
+To my friends and colleagues, I am known to be an exceptionally driven and organized individual, who has the staying power to deliver on lengthy or complex tasks.
+This website is intended to elaborate on my skillset by offering an in-depth view of some projects I have worked on.

 {{% staticref "files/adolfo_tec_resume.pdf" "newtab" %}}Resume (PDF){{% /staticref %}}